jbech-linaro/optee_docs/general/contact.rst

 at channel ``#linaro-security``.
 Having that said, the activity there is a bit limited, so it is probably **not** the best place to discuss OP-TEE.

+.. _vulnerability_reporting:

 Vulnerability reporting
 ^^^^^^^^^^^^^^^^^^^^^^^
 Please send an email to the address mentioned above (**not** to TEE-dev).
 Don't include any details at this point, just mention that you'd like to report a security issue.
 An engineer from the core OP-TEE team will get back to you for further communication and discussions about your findings.
+Please also read the :ref:`disclosure_policy` page and especially the :ref:`reporting_issues` section, so you are aware of the rules we are following.

 .. _core team: https://github.com/orgs/OP-TEE/teams/linaro/members